uw-vortex/VORTEX-handbook/03-communications.md

 **A Note on Emails**: Email habits and working hours are flexible qualities.
 As a lab, we will decide our comfort level sending and receiving emails in and out of work hours, and evolve this policy over time.
 Personally, I recognize email stress can be difficult to manage, and will try not send students emails outside work hours to reduce your cognitive load.

 We also have a lab Whatsapp group for more casual communication!
 This includes more time-sensitive topics, or lab socials.
-We won't leave you out of the group chat!
+We won't leave you out of the chat!

 **COVID-19 Updates**: Given the absence of in person communications, we will be using Microsoft Teams to keep a virtual lab space to discuss issues, research plans, and lab-related topics.
 Teams is supported by UW so it should integrate well with your UW accounts.